 Atrial fibrillation and ventricular fibrillation are heart conditions that include the term “fibrillation.”
-When defined as related to the heart, "fibrillation" refers to a very rapid irregular contractions of the heart’s muscle fibers.
+When defined as related to the heart, "fibrillation" refers to a very rapid irregular contraction of the heart’s muscle fibers.

 What are the main differences between AFib and VFib?

-Atrial fibrillation or AFib, and ventricular fibrillation or VFib, are both a type of abnormal heart rhythm or heartbeat called an arrhythmia.
+Atrial fibrillation or AFib, and ventricular fibrillation, or VFib, are both a type of abnormal heart rhythm or heartbeat called arrhythmia.

 - AFib produces irregular electrical signals in the upper chambers of the heart muscle called the atria (and may include the AV node), causing the heart’s atria to beat irregularly and usually faster than normal.
 AFib usually is not an immediately life-threatening abnormal heartbeat (arrhythmia).

 - VFib produces irregular electrical signals in the lower chamber heart muscles (ventricles) that are so chaotic that the heart muscles can’t pump blood effectively.
-This type of heart condition is life-threatening, and must be treated immediately or the patient will likely die.
+This type of heart condition is life-threatening and must be treated immediately or the person will likely die.

 What are the main similarities between these two heart conditions?